Classroom presentations

 Water

-The tour at F.M.
-Woods Pumping Station tracks the journey water takes from the aquifer to local homes and businesses.
-We walk classes through the treatment process on site and discuss the various staff roles and infrastructural requirements to ensure that we supply our community with safe and reliable drinking water.
+This tour tracks the journey water takes from the aquifer to local homes and businesses.
+We walk classes through the City’s treatment and distribution process and discuss the staff roles and infrastructure required to supply safe and reliable drinking water to our community.

 Wastewater